i1li/punytag/README.md

 Punytag adds 2 columns to your [Namebase](https://namebase.io) or [Bob Wallet](https://github.com/kyokan/bob-wallet) export files, which displays tags and unicode names (emojis, symbols, or foreign characters).
 Sort your portfolio easier with punycode status and basic tags for Handshake domain names. ([HNS is root](https://youtu.be/mhANHB6_lRU&t=28).
 If it's not in the [root zone](https://en.wikipedia.org/wiki/Alternative_DNS_root#Handshake), it's not web3.)

-## Features

-- Adds columns for "unicode" and "tags" to Namebase or Bob Wallet export files.
+- Adds unicode and tags columns to Namebase or Bob Wallet export files.
 - Identifies punycode status as IDNA, Alt, or invalid.
-- Provides basic tags for domain names.
+- Provides basic categorization tags for domain names based on length, letters, numbers, etc.

 ### What is Punycode?